dynatrace-oss/dynatrace-aws-s3-log-forwarder/docs/log_forwarding.md

 ## Forward logs from S3 buckets on different AWS regions

-It's possible to centralize log forwarding from S3 buckets on different AWS regions on a `dynatrace-aws-s3-log-forwarder` deployment on a specific AWS region to avoid the overhead of deploying and managing multiple S3 log forwarders.
+It's possible to centralize log forwarding from S3 buckets on different AWS regions on a single `dynatrace-aws-s3-log-forwarder` deployment on a specific AWS region to avoid the overhead of deploying and managing multiple S3 log forwarders.

 In this case, you will need to configure Amazon EventBridge rules on the AWS region where your S3 bucket is to forward S3 Object Created notifications fto a dedicated event bus on the AWS region where you have deployed the `dynatrace-aws-s3-log-forwarder`.
 Before proceeding, make sure you have deployed the `dynatrace-aws-s3-log-forwarder` setting the `EnableCrossRegionCrossAccountForwarding` parameter to "true", so a dedicated Event Bus is created to receive cross-region notifications.
 If you didn't set this parameter when you deployed the forwarder, you can simply re-deploy the SAM template enabling it.